-The US Federal Aviation Administration halted all 737 Max aircraft until investigations are complete, but meanwhile, where is Boeing storing all of those airplanes?
-Since the aircrafts are banned from flying anywhere, the company has been storing them in parking lots and in parts of its manufacturing site.
+The US Federal Aviation Administration halted all 737 Max flights until investigations are complete, but meanwhile, where is Boeing storing all of those airplanes?
+Since the aircraft are banned from flying anywhere, the company has been storing them in parking lots and in areas of its manufacturing site.
 In December, Boeing said it will halt all production starting in January 2020 until the aircrafts are deemed fit to fly again.

 Curious about the Boeing Max aircraft?
 Here are a few interesting facts:

 - Boeing purchases parts from 600 companies to produce each aircraft!